nhtdev1/flutter-of-the-year/src/content/apps/plantai.md

 ---
-name: "Plant AI: Leaf Identification"
+name: "Plant AI - Leaf Identification"
 author: "Cristian Canales"
 description: "Instant Plant Identification: Take a photo or upload an image to quickly and accurately identify plants.